 The competition is limited.

-Lots of people that are searching for jobs, whether employed or unemployed, take a break during the holidays.
+Lots of people that are job searching, whether employed or unemployed, take a break during the holidays.
 They buy into the rumors that a holiday job search is a dead end.
 Therefore, the numbers end up being in your favor.

 The job seekers that are already employed, even if they hate their job and are actively searching, are more likely to take a break over the holidays.
 They’ve got a steady income, and sending in resumes and applications takes away from time with their families.

 Those seeking employment often stop looking over the holidays as well.
-Don’t make the mistake of stopping a holiday job search.
+Don’t make the same mistake.
 There are still plenty of job openings and employers actively hiring, so take advantage of the limited candidate pool and put your hat in the ring.